raimen-ttv/Automation-Overdrive/README.md

 This app is meant to run in the background, and chances are that it is!
 Make sure that your focused window is a supported game, then press the show-hide toggle key.
 The default hotkey is "`Ctrl+Shift+[`".
 If the app does not appear, check that you have not changed the default hotkey.

 ### I see the events in the app but TouchPortal isn’t receiving anything.
-If the “Status” in the app’s debug window is not “`Connected to TP`”, try clicking the “Retry Connection” button.
-Make sure that you have a simple button or event configured and try again.
-If you continue to have trouble, follow the guide or import a button from the “Setup” section.
+If the status button in the app’s debug window is not "`Connected to TP`", try clicking the "`Retry Connection`" button.
+Make sure that you have a simple button or event configured in and try again.
+If you continue to have trouble, follow the guide or import a button from the [Setup](https://github.com/raimen-ttv/Automation-Overdrive#setup) section.

 ---